Assistance for Voters with Disabilities

-- Request that the Elections Division staff arrange free transportation for the voter to and from a Vote Center during the early voting period, where the County’s accessible electronic voting machine may be used by the voter.
+- Request that the Elections Division staff arrange free transportation for the voter to and from a Vote Center during the early voting period, where the County’s accessible Ballot Marking Tablet may be used by the voter.

-Options 2 – 4 are generally available from 7 a.m. to 8 p.m., 7 days a week during the early voting period starting 29 days before the election.
+Options 2 – 4 are generally available from 9 a.m. to 5 p.m., on business days during the early voting period starting 29 days before the election.
 Voters who contact the Elections Division Monday through Thursday will receive service the following day or sooner.
 Voters who contact us on Fridays can schedule an appointment for the following Monday or sooner if possible.
 Special accommodations can be made for service outside established hours.
 Option 1 is available anytime, day or night, during the early voting period.

 These options only apply to San Mateo County registered voters.
 Other voters should contact their County elections official for assistance.

 If you have questions or to schedule one of the options listed above, please contact the San Mateo County Registration & Elections Division at 888.SMC.VOTE (888.762.8683) or email@example.com.